clcazer/MIC_Imputation/ReadMe_MIC_RF_updated.txt

 #################################################################################################################
 To run code:

--Please begin by opening the R project file "Final RF AJVR Scripts.Rproj"
+-Please begin by unziping the folder "renv"

+-Then, open the R project file "Final RF AJVR Scripts.Rproj"

 -We have used the renv() package to preserve the versions of the various packages used in this project.